Mike Dallas Jr.: Amateur career

 Michael had an impressive amateur record of 115-12.
 He won a gold medal at the PAL International Junior Olympics in 2000.
 In 2002 he won a bronze medal at the US National Silver Gloves championships, losing to three-time Olympian Rau'shee Warren.
 That same year he was a runner-up at the PAL Junior championships (15-16 age range) at 112 lbs.
 During the 2004 US Western Olympic trials, he lost to Diego Magdaleno.
 At the 2006 National Golden Gloves he won a silver medal, losing to Brad Solomon.
 Mike also got a gold medal at the 2006 PAL championships at 64 kg, beating Karl Dargan and Raul Tovar.
 He went to the US 2008 Olympic trials at 64 kg, where he beat Brad Solomon but lost to Daniel O'Connor and Danny Garcia.

 Sparring Partners

-Some of the boxers Michael has sparred with are 8-division world champion Manny Pacquiao and the undefeated Light Welterweight prospect Jose Benavidez.
+Some of the boxers Michael has sparred with are 8-division world champion Manny Pacquiao and the undefeated Light Welterweight prospect José Benavidez Jr..